Curriculum By Grade

 Grade 2

 Language Arts: Multidisciplinary teaching methods continue.
-Reading and writing sentences, rhyming words, and speech work taught through stories of indigenous people.
+Reading and writing sentences, rhyming words, and speech work taught through fables and stories of great people in history and legend.

 Mathematics: Multiplication tables are introduced.
 Process relations, carrying & borrowing are taught using multidisciplinary methods.

-Science: Expanded nature studies are taught using gardening, nature hikes & cooking.
+Science: Expanded nature studies are taught using gardening and nature hikes.

 Spanish: Vocabulary and common language basics begin (counting, animals, seasons & months) taught through story & imitation using multidisciplinary teaching methods.